nlin0/nomnom-now/README.md

 ## Overview

-BostonNoms is an interactive data visualization web app built with **Leaflet.js**, **D3.js**, and **JavaScript**, designed to help users explore Boston restaurants through a data-driven and intuitive interface.
+BostonNoms is an interactive data visualization web app designed to help users explore Boston restaurants through a data-driven and intuitive interface.

 BostonNoms empowers users to: